 Personal Relation: A patron deity may play a protective and guiding role in a specific humans life.
 The relationship between an individual and their patron deity is usually a deep and personal one, being anything along the lines of a kind master, teacher, parent, guardian or anything of that sort.
 This form of patron deity is a Personal Relation.
 It is important to note that you aren’t getting “special access” to the divinity, but instead, you’ve merely moved closer to them than most other people.
-The light of the Gods is for all, it’s merely a matter of unblinding yourself and moving closer to their benevolent light.
+The light of the Gods is for all, it’s merely a matter of unblinding yourself and moving closer to their benevolent radiance.

 Personal Daimon: There also exists the connection one has to their Personal Daimon, the Daimon who is designated to watch over your soul from the moment it was sewn into our material realm.
 It is there to protect you, warn away danger, guide you, inspire you like a personal muse, and even help you attain good fortune, and as such it is the patron divinity of our spiritual development.
 Often, it does all of this without you being aware of it.
 In the divine Plato’s dialogue, the Apology, Socrates states that his own Personal Daimon never instructs him what to do but rather gives him warning when he’s about to err.
 Therefore, the Personal Daimon maintains the free will of the person it oversees by allowing them to determine their aims and how to pursue them without interference, however, it will provide warning when those goals aren’t spiritually healthy.
 Of course, if you don’t engage in a personal relation with your Personal Daimon, whether that be through the piety of sacrifice/offerings, libations, hymns or something of that sort, you probably won’t acquire much guidance or assistance from it.
 Hellenism relies on reciprocal relations between humans and the divine, as only by bringing ourselves closer to the divine through offerings do we unblind ourselves from what binds us to materiality.